Hulü Jin: Favour from the Gao clan

 Hulü Jin was well-respected among Gao Huan and his family.
 Gao Huan warned Gao Cheng to take good care of Hulü, warning him, "Many of your envoys are Han Chinese.
 Do not trust anybody who brings harm to this man."

 When his granddaughter married Gao Wei, Hulü Jin was summoned by Emperor Wucheng and given the special privilege of riding his carriage up the palace steps.
-On one occasion, Hulü visited Emperor Wucheng to present him with food as tribute, but the Interior Secretary, Li Ruo (李若) mistakenly reported that Hulü had came on his own.
+On one occasion, Hulü visited Emperor Wucheng to present him with food as tribute, but the Interior Secretary, Li Ruo (李若) mistakenly reported that Hulü had come on his own.
 Emperor Wucheng left his palace to meet Hulü on his sheep cart with his Palace Attendant Gao Wenyao (高文遙) leading the way.
 Li Ruo soon realized his mistake and refused to leave the corridor.
 When Gao Wenyao returned with his report, Emperor Wucheng scolded Li Ruo, saying "You empty-headed idiot!
 You should be killed!"
 Despite his threat, the emperor did not punish Li.